Avoiding Fraud in the United States and Abroad: Consular Advice Tips

 Restaurant / Bar / Teahouse Fraud:

-A young “English student” or an attractive woman offers to show the city to a tourist, and then offers him / her to enjoy food or drinks in the nearest institution.
-Visitors are often seated in a poorly lit back room and given a menu in small print.
-Occasionally, visitor drinks may be refilled with drugs to impair vision and / or sobriety.
-When they bring the bill, the owner leaves, and the institution sends a bouncer to force the visitor to pay an exorbitant bill before leaving the premises or becoming a victim of an attack.
+A young “English student” or attractive woman offers to show the tourist the city and then invites him / her to enjoy a meal or drink at a nearby establishment.
+The visitor is often seated in a dimly lit back room and presented with a fine print menu.
+Occasionally, a visitor's drinks can be filled with drugs for impaired vision and / or sobriety.
+When the bill is brought in, the host leaves and the establishment dispatches “bouncers” to force the visitor to pay the exorbitant bill before leaving the premises or being attacked.

 Carpet / Arthouse Product Fraud

 A young “art student” approaches a tourist (often at large tourist sites) and asks if he / she likes the work of art created by local students.
 The student invites the visitor to see the artwork in the studio or gallery, pours tea and provides refreshments, showing objects of art.
 The student then demands that the tourist buy artwork and compensate for the costs of hospitality.
 The same scam is used by rug sellers in many countries.